-Eleven businesses in the Faroe Islands have signed an agreement to work together on a three-year corporate sustainability initiative: Burðardygt Vinnulív (meaning in English: Sustainable Business).
+Eleven businesses in the Faroe Islands have signed an agreement to work together on a three-year corporate sustainability initiative: Burðardygt Vinnulív (Faroese Sustainable Business Initiative).

 Later this year, the network of businesses will announce a joint plan focussed on addressing the growing risks and opportunities facing the corporate sector, according to a statement released last week.

 “We are excited about the possibilities that lay ahead,” said Regin Jacobsen, CEO of founding company Bakkafrost.
 “Although we are a diverse group of companies, we do share certain sustainability challenges in common and we are all committed to addressing these.
 We hope this initiative will create meaningful collaboration opportunities between us which will accelerate our progress on these issues.”